namitsaxena/gcp-tutorial/IAM.md

 * The policy is attached to a resource.
 You can attach **only one** IAM policy to each resource(ex: project, compute engine).
 This is sufficient since it can have multiple policy bindings.
   Because of above the mechanism is the same regardless of resource (ie project or storage or pubsub) - you call the same methods on each resource to view, add policy bindings, etc
 * Resources inherit the policies of all of their parent resources(transitive ie all the way up).
 It's a union of inherited and directly applied policies.
+* policy changes sometimes take some time to take effect

 ### Roles